a2stuff/a2d/notes/testplan.md

 ## Sort Directory

+* Launch DeskTop.
+Open a window.
+File > Quit.
+Re-launch DeskTop.
+Apple Menu > Sort Directory.
+Verify that the files in the window are sorted.

 * Open a folder containing a folder.
 Open the folder by double-clicking.
 Apple Menu > Sort Directory.
 Verify that files are sorted by type/name.

 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open a volume window.
 Create a folder.
 Open the folder window, and close the volume window.
 Apple Menu > Run Basic Here.
 Run a program such as `10 FOR I = 1 to 127-14 : ?CHR$(4);"SAVE F";I : NEXT` to create as many files as possible while keeping the total icon count to 127. `BYE` to return to DeskTop.
 Apple Menu > Sort Directory.
 Make sure all the files are sorted lexicographically (e.g. F1, F10, F100, F101, ...)